-Published by the United States Department of Education Office of Innovation and Improvement, Choosing a School for Your Child is a type of decision tool that helps guide adults towards selecting a school that fits the specific needs of the child.
+Published by the United States Department of Education Office of Innovation and Improvement, is a decision tool that helps guide adults towards selecting a school that fits the specific needs of the child.

 Make sure that you hand-carry your children’s transcripts, birth certificates, social security cards, IEP (if applicable), standardized test results, immunization records, health records, and teacher recommendations.
 Almost all schools require a physical examination form that can be completed when you are doing your pre-departure physical.
 Requirements vary by schools and/or school district.

 If you are transitioning to an overseas school, check the Overseas Briefing Center’s Post Info to Go for school documents and entrance requirements.
 Check with the Office of Overseas Schools for questions on curriculum and availability of special needs instruction.
 Make sure that the school and the post CLO are aware of your arrival and enrollment plans.